mworion/MountWizzard4/doc/source/changelog/features.rst

 - receive video indi for sat tracking and horizon setup
 - data exchange to EKOS SQLite for Location and horizon through SQLite interface
 - satellite scheduler
+- beeing able to define a numer of valid point after sorten and deleting for any build method